BS 9990 Compliance

 Dry Riser One Ltd provides professional dry riser installation services for residential, commercial, industrial, healthcare, education, hospitality and public buildings.
 Our experienced engineers design and install dry riser systems in line with BS 9990:2015 requirements, helping property owners, developers, contractors and facilities managers meet fire safety regulations.

 When you work with Dry Riser One, you benefit from a professional service that prioritises safety and reliability.
 We provide prompt quotes, thorough site surveys and robust designs.
-Our engineers are CSCS- and SSSTS-qualified, and we hold all necessary health-and-safety accreditations.
+Our engineers are CSCS and SSSTS qualified, and we hold all necessary health-and-safety accreditation.
 The result is a dry riser system that not only meets current regulations but is also easy to maintain and ready to perform in an emergency.

 Give us a call on 0800 061 4111 or email our Team at enquiries@dryriserone.co.uk